The Most Impactful Changes In The Mass Effect Legendary Edition

 Among the most impactful changes to combat and gameplay, the Mass Effect Legendary Edition is going to be the best experience possible for new and longtime fans.
 In a huge detailed overview, BioWare overviews a number of great changes.
 Among my personal favorites, I look forward to checking out are overall improvements to how weapons and ammo are utilized.
 There are three points I want to highlight in particular, starting with weapon usage.

 In the Mass Effect Legendary Edition, improved aim assist and improved tight aim camera views should make gunplay much smoother.
 In Mass Effect 1 in particular, the gun combat is a bit stale.
 These changes, among others, should mirror the combat gameplay of 2 and 3 more closely.
-Bonuses to cooldowns you acquire from Liara as well as the use of weapon mods will offer more diversity in gameplay as well.
+Bonuses to cooldowns you acquire from Liara as well as the use of weapon mods will offer more diversity in gameplay.
 You can use any weapon as any class, as well as access ammo mods which now drop throughout the whole game as opposed to stopping at a certain level.

 Another crucial combat element I’m excited about is sprinting and melee.
 Sprinting used to be reserved for combat only.
 It’ll be nice having that feature outside of fights.
 When in the fight, however, melee attacks should now be a larger part of your approach.
 These attacks are now mapped to a button that provides you with strategies to consider as you take on waves of enemies.
 Weapon accuracy and handling improvements, as well as mobility and melee enhancements, should improve the experience as a whole.